openhab/openhab-addons/bundles/org.openhab.binding.doorbird/README.md

 ## Profiles

-A Switch profile is available for the doorbell and motion channels that will cause ON/OFF states to be set for items linked to the `doorbell` and `motion` channels.
+A Switch profile is available for the doorbell channel that will cause ON/OFF states to be set for items linked to the `doorbell` channels.
 See *Items* example below.

 ## Known Issues